rostools/r-cubed-intro/paper.md

 1. A basic level of proficiency in using R, a statistical programming language.
 2. Improved data and code literacy.
-3. The ability to conduct a modern and reproducible data analysis.
+3. The ability to conduct a modern and reproducible data analysis project.
-4. Insight into the main challenges impeding open and reproducible research
+4. Insight into the main challenges impeding open and reproducible research.

 The learning module encompasses *five sub-modules* (Table 1), with each sub-module representing about a half-day of lessons.